naranjja/guides/install-xgboost-python.md

 ```sh
 cmake -G "MinGW Makefiles" ..
 ```
-* Look for the newly created `libxgboost.dll` and store it into `xgboost/python-package/xgboost/`.
+* Look for the newly created `xgboost.dll` and store it into `xgboost/python-package/xgboost/`.
 * Open an elevated command prompt, navigate to `xgboost/python-package` and run the following command:
 ```sh
 python setup.py install